TrestenPool/blog/_posts/2023-06-02-gdb-refresher.md

 ## Focus
 - You can change the focus of where the arrow keys interact with
+  - Focus on the src
+    - `Focus src`
+  - Focus on the command line
+    - `Focus cmd`

 ## Layouts
 - show layout of the code